A VISIONARY K12 SCHOOL

 • A self-motivated learner with great initiative.

-• Takes pride in their work and always gives their best.
+• Takes pride in their work and always give their best.

 • Approaches tasks with a positive attitude.